&noscript=1"/>

 Gilles Lapalus is originally from Burgundy, and the third generation of his family to be involved with wine.
 He studied oenology in Dijon.
 Lapalus moved to Australia in 2001 to help establish the Sutton Grange Winery, near Castlemaine.
 In 2011, Lapalus started to experiment with native botanicals, which led to the founding of Maidenii with Shaun Byrne.
 Theirs was the first vermouth to employ Australian botanicals.
 After leaving Sutton Grange in 2015, he started his own label, Maison Lapalus.
 He also co-authored ‘The Book of Vermouth’ in 2018 (Hardie Grant).

 Jess Clayfield’s love affair of bitterness and botanicals started at a very young age and naturally lead to experiment with Australian flavours, eventually landing as a bartender Melbourne’s iconic Gin Palace.
-There she is known as the ‘Lady of Botanicals’, regularly researching botanicals down to the smallest details.
+Known as the ‘Lady of Botanicals’, regularly researching botanicals down to the smallest details, she is now managing Black Kite Commune – an Australian spirits and wine bar.

 Cara Devine has been working in the hospitality industry since she was 16, seriously getting into cocktail bartending about 10 years ago.
 She has since worked in award winning venues in Canada and Scotland before settling in Melbourne.
 She currently runs the rooftop cocktail bar at Bomba Tapas Bar.
 She is also the co-creator and presenter of Behind the Bar with Cara Devine, a YouTube channel devoted to providing education on cocktails, good booze and drinking culture.